Recently, a new client visited our office. He had a good problem to have; he had saved too much money!

 You especially don’t want RMDs while you are working.
 That’s because RMDs and working individually means income taxes.
 But, because of the U.S.’s progressive tax code, RMDs and income from working at the same time mean XXXL taxes.

-How to Lower Taxes in Retirement: Careful Tax Planning During Your Gap Years
+How Do You Lower Taxes in Retirement?
+Careful Tax Planning During Your Gap Years

 Depending on your circumstances, none or all of the above can apply to you.
 Regardless, the lesson remains: